Generic Name: moxifloxacin (MOX-i-FLOX-a-sin)

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

-Avelox is usually handled and stored by a health care provider.
-If you are using Avelox at home, store Avelox as directed by your pharmacist or health care provider.
-Keep Avelox out of the reach of children and away from pets.
+Avelox will be handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.